roitraining/gcp-demos/bq-demo/README.md

 ### Setup - general

 1. Log into the cloud console, and select an appropriate project.
 Queries used to derive the not-normalized tables and do the demos are expensive, so choose your project wisely (i.e. do not use a project billable to ROI Training even if you can).
+For recommended strategy, visit the demos Slack channel.

 2. In your target project, make sure that there is a dataset named `bq_demo` (create it if necessary).